 The Professional Athletic Training Program (ATP) at the University of Connecticut is committed to providing students with a well-rounded educational experience.
 We are very proud of our program and it's continued growth.
 For more information please visit: https://athtrain.kins.uconn.edu/

-Our Athletic Training Program is currently in the process of transitioning to become a Professional Master’s degree program, as was mandated by the Commission on Accreditation of Athletic Training Education (CAATE).
-Therefore, our undergraduate program will cease to exist, and our last Professional Bachelor’s cohort will apply to the program in the fall of 2017 with an expected graduation in May 2020.
+Our Athletic Training Program is currently in the process of transitioning to a Professional Master’s degree program, as was mandated by the Commission on Accreditation of Athletic Training Education (CAATE).
+Therefore, our undergraduate program will cease to exist, and our last Professional Bachelor’s cohort is currently enrolled with an expected graduation in May 2020.
 We will not be accepting an undergraduate cohort during the 2018-2019 academic year.
 The first Master’s degree cohort began in May, 2019 with an expected graduation in May 2021 and we are continually reviewing applications for incoming cohorts.
-More details regarding the new Master’s degree program will be forthcoming.
-Please click here for more info.

 Athletic Training Profession